tatsumoto-ren/tatsumoto-ren.github.io/blog/one-target-sentences.md

 [stick to the minimum information principle](https://www.supermemo.com/en/archives1990-2015/articles/20rules).
 If for some reason you choose to add a MT sentence to Anki, only test yourself on the **target word** which you have highlighted.

-A word can be highlighted in Anki by selecting it and pressing `Ctrl+b` to make it bold.
+> A word can be highlighted in Anki by selecting it and pressing `Ctrl+b` to make it bold
+> or by [setting up](setting-up-yomichan.html#settings-overview) Yomichan to do it for you.

 Having to recall multiple unknown words at the same time is very difficult and lowers your retention.
 Don't fail a card because you couldn't recall a word